KarrieK/CIJ_CommandLine/README.md

 To install type `pip install csvmatch` and wait.

-Let's practice on NAMES1.csv and NAMES2.csv and see if there are any exact matches in there:
+Let's grab our two files HonoursLists2015_2016.csv and Political_Donations_2014_2016.csv and see if there are any exact matches in there:

+`$ csvmatch HonoursLists2015_2016.csv Political_Donations_2014_2016.csv`

+So there is too much data there for the terminal to handle so we need to specify which columns.

-`$ csvmatch NAMES1.csv NAMES2.csv`
+`$ csvmatch csvmatch Political_Donations_2014_2016.csv HonoursLists2015_2016.csv --fields1 DonorName --fields2 Name`

-We can output the results to a new easily too
+Hmm let's try to fuzzy match that and output the results to csv

-`$ csvmatch NAMES1.csv NAMES2.csv > results.csv`
+`$ csvmatch Political_Donations_2014_2016.csv HonoursLists2015_2016.csv --fields1 DonorName --fields2 Name --fuzzy > results1.csv`

 ##Other unix commands##
 * `touch` - creates a new text files